-Cabins with Bath: $160 per night.
+Cabins with Bath: Around $230 per night.
 These cabins have full bathrooms and electric heaters, and come with either one or two double beds.
-Additional adults (you become an adult at age 13, by Curry Village's optimistic assessment) add $13 apiece to the room cost.

-Cabins without Bath: $120 per night.
+Cabins without Bath: Around $170 per night.
 These have propane heaters and two double beds apiece.
 Extra adults are $13 apiece.
 As with the tent cabins, you'll have to go outside and walk to community bathrooms and showers.

-Tent Cabins: $105/night heated, $101/night non-heated.
+Tent Cabins: Around $140/night, sometimes more for heated units.
 These contraptions (pictured above) have wooden floors and frames, but canvas walls.
 Configurations include 1 double or 2 single beds; 1 double and 1 single bed; and 1 double plus 3 single beds.
 (Note that what Curry Village calls a bed, most of us would describe as a cot with a mattress.)
 Heated tents have a maximum occupancy of four.
-Extra adults are $10 apiece; extra children are $6 apiece.
-People under 3 years old are not considered to be either adults or children, and are therefore free (apparently they're classified as luggage).
 The tent cabins each have a single electric light, but you'll probably want to bring additional lamps if you're a reader.
 Tent cabins don't have private bathrooms.

-Standard Hotel Rooms: $160 per night.
+Standard Hotel Rooms: Around $260 per night.
 These are in the Stoneman House, just across from the main office.
 These rooms all have full baths.
 Configurations include a single double bed; two double beds; and two double beds plus a loft with an additional double bed.
-Extra adults are $8 apiece.

 Shopping and Dining: Curry Village has a general store, where you can get your fix of candy bars and refrigerator magnets, and a surprisingly well equipped outdoor store.
 If you need a harness for the Half Dome cables or a high-tech rain shell, you can find it here.
 Dining options include a buffet, a pizza parlor, a tacqueria, and an ice cream shop.